-Early Decision Complete an application for admission and a second application to the Honors College to be considered for competitive scholarships by November 1 Standard Admissions Complete an application for admission to be automatically considered for merit scholarships by March 1 Housing For guaranteed on-campus housing submit your housing application and fee by March 15
+Early Action Submit your application for admission and a second application to the Honors College to be considered for competitive scholarships by November 1 Admission-based scholarships Submit your application to be automatically considered for merit scholarship by February 15 Standard Admissions Submit your application for admission by May 1 Housing For priority consideration, submit your on-campus housing application and fee by March 15

 Spring Term (January)

-Standard Admissions Complete an application for admission to be automatically considered for merit scholarships by October 1
+Standard Admissions Submit your application for admission by December 1

 All applications submitted after the deadlines listed above will be considered on a case-by-case basis.